 Looking around this website it may be apparent that I love sketching however it does mean that I end up with too many sketches.
-So I decided that I would turn my sketches into cards and sell them.
+So I decided that I would turn my sketches into cards that people can buy.

-My sketches can include sitting in a beautiful spot in Cornwall, perhaps visiting Portreath or Godrevy, and I sit down and capture the day with a little sketch.
+My sketches can include being in a beautiful spot in Cornwall, perhaps visiting Portreath or Godrevy.
+I love to sit down and capture the day with a little sketch.

-It could be taken from one of my photographs, I love walking and taking photographs so I have a vast library of images that I would like to paint and a little sketch helps me decide whether to paint a full scale version of it.
+It could be taken from one of my photographs, I love walking and taking photographs so I have a vast library of images that I would like to paint.
+Doing a little sketch also helps me decide whether to paint a full scale version of it.

-Style wise, sometimes I use a stippling effect, where the image is drawn using lots of dots, or it can be more of a free, quick sketch approach.
+Style wise, I have two different styles.
+One style uses a stippling effect, where the image is drawn using lots of dots.
+The other uses a free, quick sketch approach.
 The difference in these two techniques will depend on the subject matter is stippling tends to be a more accurate representation, wheras the free, quick sketch can be more dynamic, capturing the essence of a place.

-The initial sketches are usually done when watching TV, probably a TV programme that I am not that interested in and I want to relax.
+The initial sketches can be when watching TV, as I find it a great way to unwind.
 I find stippling very relaxing.
 Then I will add the watercolour at a later date, perhaps sat in the garden or my summerhouse, which I particularly enjoy on a summers evening.

 I always like to revisit these sketches at a later date and decide which of these sketches other people may enjoy and I cut them down to size, around 90–100mm square and attach them to a blank card stock, usually a 6×6 inch card.

-These cards can then be given as a card (they all have matching envelopes) or they can be added to a square frame.
-Most high street, and online retailers, have square frames that a 6×6 card will fit in and make an affordable piece of original art to either have in your own home or give as a gift.
+The cards, which are blank inside for your own greeting, all have matching envelopes.
+Alternatively why not put them into a square frame.
+Most high street, and online retailers, have square frames that a 6×6 card will fit in.
+This creates an affordable framed painting to either have in your own home or give as a gift.

-I think this is a Win Win situation, I love my sketching and hopefully you enjoy being able to purchase a watercolour without breaking the bank.
-Have a look at the greeting cards that I currenlty have for sale.
+This is a Win Win situation, I love my sketching and you can enjoy owning an original piece of art – without breaking the bank.
+Have a look at the greeting cards that I currently have for sale.